The first week of virtual schooling is done. How did D.C. do?

 “To hear mothers who don’t have support even think about the choice: ‘What is more my priority, supporting my family or my child’s education,’ ” said Nickens, executive director of the TraRon Center, which uses art to work with families affected by gun violence.
 “No parent should have to make that decision.
 Our parents were having to make that choice.”

 Life Pieces to Masterpiece, an after-school program serving Black boys in low-income D.C. neighborhoods, is continuing its programming outdoors in Southeast.
-Staff, which includes teenagers in the neighborhoods, pick up masked children and bring them to a park with hotspots so they can work on their schoolwork.
+Staffers, who include teenagers in the neighborhoods, pick up masked children and bring them to a park with hotspots so they can do their schoolwork.

 Tory’elle Coleman, a 16-year-old junior at Phelps Architecture, Construction and Engineering High School, said his days are structured and filled with live classes.
 Technological high jinks marred the first days, he said, including from his classmates who were kicking each other out of classrooms.
-One teachers had audio troubles and had to redo part of the class the next day.
+One teacher had audio troubles and had to redo part of the class the next day.

 Coleman said he and his classmates were confused about the schedule on Wednesday, when the school system does not offer live courses and students are supposed to have meetings with teachers.